In a recent workshop, a marketer raised a question about the best times to schedule and publish content marketing:

 • Do customers buy based on a technology refresh cycle?
 For example, PC buyers may delay buying until a new generation of computers comes out – then decide.

-• Do triggers prompt buyers to act at a certain time on the calendar or clock?
+• Do trigger prompt buyers to act at a certain time on the calendar or clock?
 Many people start to buy Christmas gifts right after Thanksgiving.
 On the other hand, technology buyers may kick the tires on a new product at a trade show, then decide a few months after the show.

-• Are prospects more likely to research or buy your product on certain days or at a certain times of the day?
+• Are prospects more likely to research or buy your product on certain days or at certain times of the day?
 For example, people search for coffee shops more in the morning, and for sleep remedies more in the evening.

 • Do weather-related triggers matter?
 Campbell Soup runs more ads when the weather turns cold, because that’s when buyers crave soup.